parsonsmatt/parsonsmatt.github.io/_posts/2017-12-18-haskell_performance_debugging.markdown

 Someone posted to reddit a Treap implementation that was slow.
 Let's analyze it and determine what's up.

-The repo is here: TODO: link to repo
+The repo is available [here](https://github.com/parsonsmatt/performance-debugging)

 # Base Run